modelmat/sphinxcontrib-drawio/README.md

 - *Default Value*: `1`

 This config option sets the default scale for all diagrams.
 This simply scales the size of the diagram.
+So if you take a diagram that by default would output a image with a resolution of 50x50 and a scale of 2, you will get a image with a resolution that is approximately 100x100.
 By default draw.io *usually* outputs relatively low resolution images, this setting can be used to remedy that.
-Automatically gets overridden if the scale is set for a individual diagram in the directive.
+This setting will get automatically overridden if the scale is set for a individual diagram in  the directive.
 If either width or height are set for a image, scale will have no effect on the generated image.

 ### Default Transparency
 - *Formal Name*: `drawio_default_transparency`